What are your enrollment options?

 Do you require uniforms?

-No. However, during preschool years, we’re trying to encourage children to gain as much independence as possible, so we do ask that children wear clothes they can manage easily.
+No. We want children to be as independent as possible at preschool, so we do ask that children wear clothes they can manage easily.
 For instance, please choose clothes with large buttons or elastic bands, rather than zippers, snaps, or belts, so your child can dress and take care of bathroom needs without assistance.
 We do lots of fun, messy things at school, so please make sure your child wears clothes appropriate for playing, running, and exploring.
 For safety, children must wear tennis shoes that either Velcro or tie.
 Sandals, cowboy boots, flip flops, dress shoes, and other types of footwear make participating in play activities difficult and unsafe.